spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 earthly/earthly   v0.7.4                    d771cc8edc38     2 weeks ago    333MB
 ```

 Suppose you want to use these provider images in your cluster profile.
-In that case, you can push them to the *ttl.sh* or any other image registry and add the following custom content within the `options` attribute of the **OS layer** in your cluster profile.
+In that case, you can push them to the *ttl.sh* or any other image registry and add the following custom content within the `options` attribute if the **OS layer** of your cluster profile.
 <br />

 ```yaml